2023 Most Popular Psychology Bachelor's Degree Schools in South Carolina

 Of the 50 students majoring in psychology at Lander University, 10% are male and 90% are female.

-Furman University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
-Located in the suburb of Greenville, Furman is a private not-for-profit school with a small student population.
+Furman University did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the large suburb of Greenville, Furman is a private not-for-profit school with a small student population.

 Of the 46 students majoring in psychology at Furman, 15% are male and 85% are female.